ritesh/nis251-builders-session/README.md

 docker exec -it CONTAINER_ID grep "stdout.
 Publishing metrics:" /greengrass/v2/logs/com.awsreinforce.DeviceDefenderCustom.log
 ```

-Copy and paste the JSON to you favorite JSON parser/viewer to check the metrics published from your devices.
+You can get `CONTAINER_ID`, by running `docker ps`.
+Copy and paste the output JSON to you favorite JSON parser/viewer to check the metrics published from your devices.

 ### 5. Use-case #1: Create a security profile

 Now that we have our simulated thing created and we have a development environment, we are ready to configure a behavior profile in device defender

-1. Navigate to the Security Profiles Section of the Device Defender Console: _AWS IoT -> Defend -> Detect -> Security Profiles_
+1. Navigate to the Security Profiles Section of the Device Defender Console: _AWS IoT -> Device Defender -> Detect -> Security Profiles_
-2. Click the "Create" button
+2. Click the "Create Security Profile" button.
+Select Create Rule-based anomaly Detect Profile.
-	Note: If you have no Security Profiles in your account, you will see a "Create your first security profile" button instead
+	Note: If you have no Security Profiles in your account, you may see a "Create your first security profile" button instead
 3. Delete all Cloud-side metrics  for keeping the focus and add Device-side _Packets out_ metric.
 4. Name: "NormalNetworkTraffic"
 	Under Behaviors
 	Name: "PacketsOut"